 There are quite many IRS tax forms today, but only a handful of these are applicable for reporting your cryptocurrency-related activity.
 The three most important forms you need to know about if you are from the US are:

-For each disposal, you must first calculate the fair market value (FMV) of the cryptocurrency received when you made the transaction.
-This is also referred to as the proceeds.
+For each disposal, you must first calculate the fair market value (FMV) of the cryptocurrency received when you made the transaction, which is also referred to as the proceeds.
 Next, you need to determine the cost basis of the cryptocurrency sold.
-The gain or loss is then found as the cost basis subtracted from the proceeds.
+The gain or loss is then found as the cost basis is subtracted from the proceeds.

 This is how Form 8949 looks like with this information:

 This can involve much manual work and seem almost impossible if you have many transactions.
-Luckily, Coinpanda can help with filing your crypto taxes and being compliant by generating Form 8949 and Schedule D automatically for you.
+Luckily, Coinpanda can help you file your crypto taxes and be compliant by automatically generating Form 8949 and Schedule D for you.

 How to report taxes with cryptocurrency tax software